-The current exhibition highlights early explorations of the natural landscape by Arthur Boyd, drawn from the Bundanon Collection, and presented in conversation with key paintings from the National Gallery of Australia: Sharing the National Collection program.
+The current exhibition highlights early explorations of the natural landscape by Arthur Boyd, drawn from the Bundanon Collection and presented in conversation with key paintings from the National Gallery of Australia: Sharing the National Collection program.
+Boyd’s engagement with the natural world provided a starting point for his practice and became a cornerstone in the founding of Bundanon.

 10am–4pm Wednesday – Sunday